GorvGoyl/Shortcut-Menu-Bar-VSCode-Extension/README.md

 ### FAQ 🙋‍

 **Why Can't I add my own/custom buttons?**
 Because it's a limitation in VSCode, you can't modify [package.json](https://code.visualstudio.com/api/references/extension-manifest) of extension where the buttons are configured.
+I wish if someone finds a workaround!

 **Can you add 'xyz' button for me?**
 Sure, you can request a button by creating a github issue here https://github.com/JerryGoyal/Shortcut-Menu-Bar-VSCode-Extension/issues
-Please note that It would take some time as I am usually occupied with many things.
+Please note that it would take some time as I am usually occupied with many things.
 You can also make changes to [repo](https://github.com/JerryGoyal/Shortcut-Menu-Bar-VSCode-Extension/) and send me a PR to speed-up the process.

-**Can I contribute to repo to add my button?**
+**How can I add buttons / Can I contribute to repo to add my button?**
 Yes, Please.
+To add buttons see "Adding new buttons" section of help.md file.
-Just go through the [repo](https://github.com/JerryGoyal/Shortcut-Menu-Bar-VSCode-Extension/), it's fairly simple to understand code and add a button.
+Go through the [repo](https://github.com/JerryGoyal/Shortcut-Menu-Bar-VSCode-Extension/), it's fairly simple to understand code and add a button.
 Send me a PR!
 Few resources: https://code.visualstudio.com/docs/getstarted/keybindings
 https://code.visualstudio.com/docs/extensionAPI/vscode-api